bolcer/FXPassThrough/README.md

 - The CPI inflation data is from [Central Bank of Turkish Republic](https://www.quandl.com/api/v3/datasets/CBRT/TP_FG_TG01.csv?api_key=tPKkRzbE46iPtm71hJM8&collapse=monthly) available on Quandle.

-After I get the data for both Foreign Exchange Rate and Consumer Price Index, I bind them into one dataset to be able to play with it.

-My ultimate aim is to make to have an analysis structure works with any data in the specified structure.

 ## Objectives

 - Does FX rate depreciation have an effect on consumer prices?